Yarrow Water: Tam Lin

+The local Scottish poet and essayist J. B. Selkirk wrote extensively about Yarrow Water; for example, A Song of Yarrow, Love in Yarrow, Looking Back in Yarrow, An Appeal from Yarrow, Retreat in Yarrow, Parted in Yarrow, and Death in Yarrow.

 Folk tales

 Carterhaugh with Harehead Hill (centre) and Foulshiels Hill (at left) beyond.

 The subject matter of Tam Lin is referred to in various other local traditions.
 Scott recorded that:

 The peasants point out upon the plain [of Caterhaugh], those electrical rings which vulgar credulity supposes to be traces of the Fairy revels.
 Here, they say, were placed the stands of milk, and of water, in which Tamlane was dipped in order to effect the disenchantment; and upon these spots, according to their mode of expressing themselves, the grass will never grow.

 He went on to complain that "in no part of Scotland, indeed, has the belief in Fairies maintained its ground with more pertinacity than in Selkirkshire" and describes a story "implicitly believed by all" said to have occurred in the seventeenth century on Peat Law, to the east of Foulshiels Hill:

 The victim of elfin sport was a poor man, who, being employed in pulling heather upon Peatlaw, a hill not far from Carterhaugh, had tired of his labour and laid him down to sleep upon a Fairy ring.
 When he awakened he was amazed to find himself in the midst of a populous city, to which, as well as to the means of his transportation, he was an utter stranger.
 His coat was left upon the Peatlaw; and his bonnet, which had fallen off in the course of his aerial journey, was afterwards found hanging upon the steeple of the church of Lanark.